magejets/Chess/notes.md

 #Notes file
 - implement error handling for the above
-  - have the results include a message
   - use a switch case statement to find the error code
-    - Register
-    - Login
-    - Logout
     - List
     - Join
     - Create
+- bad request: join game, game ID negative or non int or not in database
+- bad request: register, missing fields
+- bad request: create game, empty game name
 - delete superfluous comments
+- look through all warnings and double check or resolve